 This shift was ultimately precipitated by the opioid crisis in America, in which thousands have died from overdoses.
 However, in the last few years, industry stakeholders and lawmakers have also asked for an update to 42 CFR Part 2, which was seen as outdated and burdensome for providers when it comes to sharing the patient records of SUD patients.
 Other leaders have pressed for an alignment with HIPAA to reduce those challenges.

-The announcement by SAMHSA about this change, published online on July 13, 2020, and referenced repeatedly in Federal news blocks, contained the following statement:
+The announcement by SAMHSA about this change, published online on July 13, 2020 contained the following statement: